yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 Spectacles have been broken
 Kindly give me a pair of scissors.

-# # RULE 84: Use of the word “Politics”: When the word “Politics” is considered as
+# RULE 84: Use of the word “Politics”:

-a field or a subject, it is used as singular.
+When the word “Politics” is considered as a field or a subject, it is used as singular.
 When the word “Politics” is considered as a set of political beliefs, it is used as plural.

-## Examples
+Examples:-
 Politics is a very dirty game.

 .